mapmeld/scraping-by-in-nodejs/README.md

 This tutorial is for newbies or near-newbies to NodeJS, who have written some jQuery before.

-By the end of the tutorial, you will publish a site-scraping module on npmjs.org - then you and other developers can get data out of that site by installing your module.
+By the end of the tutorial, you will publish a site-scraping module on npmjs.com - then you and other developers can get data out of that site by installing your module.

 This repo contains the code for my own scraper module, which returns a list of world leaders from Wikipedia.
 You're welcome to look at the code or use it IRL.

 ### Thinking about what web servers are

 If you're coming into this with 100% client-side experience, you might have questions about "server-side JavaScript".
-Most of my client-side work was creating visualizations maps on web pages, so at first I wondered, how would I load the Google Maps API into Node?
+Most of my client-side work was creating visualizations and maps on web pages, so at first I wondered, how would I load the Google Maps API into Node?
 How would I respond to events like click and drag?
 How would people see my pages?

 A web server program is a hub designed for three things: figuring out what the user wants, finding that information, and responding to the user.
 It can be written in many languages, and JavaScript is just